LSEG-API-Samples/Article.EikonAPI.Python.Jupyter.Geographic_Sale_Breakdown/README.md

 - Datastream DSWS: Get data now but cannot find any detail regarding the **Geographic Segment** fields meaning.
 Need to check with Datastream team.
 - Some RICs (STAN.L example) does not have TR.BGS.GeoTotalRevenue or TR.BGS.GeoTotalRevenue.segmentName values.
 Do not know why.
 Need to further check.
+- It seems that I need to subscribe each Geographic Segment Desciption to verify each region information